GoogleCloudPlatform/solutions-workshops/grpc-xds/docs/gke.md

     that has
     [billing enabled](https://cloud.google.com/billing/docs/how-to/verify-billing-enabled).

-3. Install the `gke-gcloud-auth-plugin` plugin for `kubectl`.
-This plugin enables `kubectl` to authenticate to GKE clusters using credentials obtained using `gcloud`:
+3. Install `kubectl`, and authentication plugins for `kubectl`:

     ```shell
-    gcloud components install gke-gcloud-auth-plugin
+    gcloud components install kubectl gke-gcloud-auth-plugin kubectl-oidc
     ```

+    The `gke-gcloud-auth-plugin` plugin enables `kubectl` to authenticate to GKE clusters using credentials obtained using `gcloud`.

 4. Install additional tools that you will use to deploy the xDS control plane management service, and the sample gRPC application: